hrithik-jha/img-channelling/README.md

 Then, the client merges the B&W images representing the different channels into a single colour image.

 ## Running
-Initially, run the server using the `/server/server.py` file using `python server.py`.
+Initially, run the server using the `/server/server.py` file using `python server.py`.\
-*NOTE*: Edit the path to the RGB Channel images which suit your system.
+*NOTE: Edit the path to the RGB Channel images which suit your system.*

 Add the `file.jpg` to the client folder, the image to be sent to the server.